xamarin/WebSharp/GettingStarted/example-vsc.md

 > :bulb: If the `main` field is not present in `package.json`, Electron will attempt to load an `index.js`.

+### Miscellaneous files
+* .vscode/launch.json - Defines Debugger launching targets.
+* .vscode/settings.json - Place your settings in this file to overwrite default and user settings, by default specifies the typescript server.
+If you are receiving a *TypeScript tsserver error* you can install this into your project's local node_modules by exectuing `npm i typescript`.
+* .gitignore - Tells Git version control which patterns to ignore.
+* README.md - README file describing your application.
+* electron-dotnet-quickstart.md - A Quick Start guide for you.
+* .eslintrc.json - Configuring ESLint

 ## Compiling plugin code
 Before running our application we will need to compile our plugin code ```hello-world.cs```.